Waikato trail notes

 42 Traverse (including Waione/Cokers Track) - 35km / 1.5 days

-This track follows the 42 Traverse four-wheel drive road for the first 22km - in wet conditions this can be very muddy/slippery.
-This branches off along the Waione/Cokers DOC track, then on to Access Road #3 for a short while before a deviation northeast past the historical landmark, Te Pōrere Redoubt, before joining SH47.
-A further 1.5km north, there is the junction with SH46 where there is accommodation.
+This track follows the 42 Traverse four-wheel drive road for the first 22km.
+In wet conditions, this can be very muddy and slippery.
+This branches off along the Waione/Cokers DOC track, then on to Access Road #3 for about 6km before joining SH47.
+Continue on SH47 northeast; there is the junction with SH46 where there is accommodation.
+Note, this route previously deviated north from Access Road #3 to visit Te Pōrere Redboubt.
+However, we now encourage walkers to follow the Te Pōrere Bypass route described above (see Map 55 v42) to respect this culturally significant site.

-A 7.5km road walk from the exit of Access Road #3 to the turnoff for the start of the Tongariro Alpine Crossing (a further 1km up to the carpark) is along sealed highway, broken only by a small settlement near the junction of SH46 and SH47 that has some accommodation.
+A 7.5km road walk from the exit of Access Road #3 to the turnoff for the start of the Tongariro Alpine Crossing (a further 1km up to the carpark) is along a sealed highway, broken only by a small settlement near the junction of SH46 and SH47 that has some accommodation including Tongariro Holiday Park.
+This is the last comfortable campsite before the Tongariro Crossing.

 Although not the official Te Araroa route, there are multiple activities to choose from in Taumarunui:

-- Do a day trip from Taumarunui to experience the Tongariro Alpine Crossing, then kayak/canoe the upper reaches of the Whanganui River to Whakahoro and on to Pipiriki/Whanganui River
+• Do a day trip from Taumarunui to experience the Tongariro Alpine Crossing, then kayak/canoe the upper reaches of the Whanganui River to Whakahoro and on to the Pipiriki/Whanganui River

 Or